Key Takeaways

 Age

-Older domains offer better SEO performance due to the trust search engines have built in them over time.
-This established authority, evident in their history and backlink profiles, makes them valuable for domain investors.
+Older domains could perform better in SEO because search engines have built trust in them over time, likely due to accumulated backlinks and history.
+Such established authority, evident in their history and backlink profiles, makes them valuable for domain investors.
 Older domains offer buyers an SEO head start, providing faster indexing and established authority, which saves time and costs.

 Natural keyword integration

 Domain names don’t directly impact search engine rankings, but the right keywords are important for brand perception and searchability.
-Keyword-rich domains aid in SEO by providing visitors with an idea of what your brand is about, especially if it aligns with your products or services.
+Keyword-rich domains aid SEO by giving visitors a sense of what your brand is about, especially when it aligns with your products or services.

 Domain extensions